-The Company is actively developing solar PV projects in Canada and the United States and will be considering future acquisitions of additional solar PV projects to create additional value for shareholders and minimize concentration and other risks by diversifying the Company's portfolio.
+The Company is actively developing solar PV projects in Canada, the United States and has recently added a battery energy storage system ("BESS") project in the United Kingdom.
+The Company will be considering future acquisitions of additional solar PV projects to create additional value for shareholders and minimize concentration and other risks by diversifying the Company's portfolio.
 The jurisdictions in which the Company invests are favourable to renewable energy projects.